Why earn an AAHAM certification?

 compliance experience is recommended.

-The exams are held four times a year; February, May, August and November.
+The exams are held three times a year; March, July and November.

 AAHAM certification examinations require hands on working knowledge of